EmilioYared/CommandGame/README.md

 ## Origin

-This is a down version of the game given by 42beirut as part of the cognitive skills test, I really like the game whenever I was submitting my application so I though about making a project out of it
+This is a simplified version of the game provided by 42 Beirut as part of their cognitive skills test.
+I really enjoyed playing it while submitting my application, so I decided to turn it into a project.